PepeElToro41/react-lifetime-component/README.md

 ## Usage

 Create a LifetimeComponent and add children inside.
 When some children are removed, they will not be unmounted.
-But rather, the children can control when they are unmounted.
+But rather, the children can control when it's are unmounted.

 This supports both components with `key` or a `Map<string, Element>` as children (using a `Map` is recommended).

 > (do not use intrinsic elements (`frame`, `textlabel`) or fragments as children)

 The information about the lifetime in injected in the `props` of the component.
+(You dont need to do anything to the props and can be used as usual)

-Any hooks for these should get the props from the component first.
+Any hooks should get the props from the component first.
 This info is only injected in the first children of the LifetimeComponent, You can pass the `props` further down the tree manually.

 ## Example